Totoual/oef-sdk-python/docs/source/user/introduction.rst

 in which the message is defined.

-In the current implementation of the OEF, dialogues objects really exist only on the agents side.
+In the current implementation of the OEF, dialogues objects really exist only on the agent's side.
 On the OEF node side, they exist only conceptually.

 What is OEF Python SDK?
 -----------------------